Mayeu/ansible-playbook-sensu-client/README.md

 ####Files

-You have to put the needed certificates in your `files/` folder, those will be used to encrypt the communication between your different host:
+You have to put the needed certificates in your `files/` folder, those will be used to encrypt the communication between your different host.
+All the checks script should be in a `files/sensu/plugins/` folder; they will all be copied in the `/etc/sensu/plugins/` folder

     files/
      |- sensu_client_cert.pem
      |- sensu_client_key.pem
+     |- sensu/
+     |--- plugins/
+     |----- <all your .rb check script>

 ##Test